CHIMPY REVIEWS

 i will have to mention the 2004 remake now. basically it's not very good. the action was fine but there were some questionable creative decisions made. i appreciate how they had to admit they fucked up dorfmann's character so much they had to rename him to keep some semblance of respect. what even was this guy's problem. although i loved the scene where he straight up murders a guy, that was great, as well as his cool fucking shades.

-if you enjoy aviation, survival dramas or strong willed heroes you may enjoy this one.
+if you enjoy aviation, survival dramas or strong willed heroes you may enjoy this one. btw did you know a guy crashed and died for real when they were making it

-award: most watchable 60s movie
+award: most watchable 60s movie.

-rating (1965 version): 7 monkeys/10
+rating (1965 version):

 gandahar